aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 <br>

 #### Default Interface Method Definition Rules
-1. A default method may be declared only within an interface.
+1. A ***default method*** may be declared only within an interface.
-2. A default method must be marked with the default keyword and include a method body.
+2. A ***default method*** must be marked with the default keyword and include a method body.
-3. A default method is implicitly public.
+3. A ***default method*** is implicitly public.
-4. A default method cannot be marked abstract, final, or static.
+4. A default method cannot be marked abstract, final, or static. <br>
+> **_NOTE:_** Default interface methods cannot be marked abstract since they provide a body<br>
+They also cannot be marked as final, because they are designed so that they can be overridden in classes implementing the interfaces.<br>
+They cannot be marked static since they are associated with the instance of the class implementing the interface.<br>
-5. A default method may be overridden by a class that implements the interface.
+5. A ***default method*** may be overridden by a class that implements the interface.
 6. If a class inherits two or more default methods with the same method signature, then the class must override the method.
 <br>

 ### Declaring static Interface Methods
 #### Static Interface Method Definition Rules
-1. A static method must be marked with the static keyword and include a method body.
+1. A ***static method*** must be marked with the static keyword and include a method body.
-2. A static method without an access modifier is implicitly public.
+2. A ***static method*** without an access modifier is implicitly public.
-3. A static method cannot be marked abstract or final.
+3. A ***static method*** cannot be marked abstract or final.
-4. A static method is not inherited and cannot be accessed in a class implementing the interface without a reference to the interface name.
+4. A ***static method*** is not inherited and cannot be accessed in a class implementing the interface without a reference to the interface name.
 <br>

 ### Reusing Code with private Interface Methods